kiba/Writings/fac/chp23_contact.md

 **Year 3, Day 278**

-The Atlasian government came and swept the Mantle Queen's secret project.
+The Atlasian government came and swept the queen's secret project into their grubby hands.
+It's all under the Atlasian military control now, and they were kind enough not to jail our researchers and military personnels, or make a huge stink about it.
+In return, they want something, though.

 We didn't hear anything from the queen even with our assets, but we assumed that she has something up her sleeves.